ni/niveristand-python/docs/restrictions.rst

 - Vector channel references will only work when you run sequences deterministically.

-- Only channel references can be initialized with strings.
+- Channel references are the only data type declarations you can initialize with strings.
 All other data type declarations will fail.
     * Note: The BooleanValue data type is an exception to this rule.
 You can initialize BooleanValue with 'true' 'false' 'True' and 'False'.

     .. code-block:: python